apache/apisix/docs/en/latest/terminology/upstream.md

 }'
 ```

-You can learn more about health checks [here](../tutorials/health-check.md).
+You can learn more about health checks [health-check](../tutorials/health-check.md).

 The examples below show configurations that use different `hash_on` types.

 ### Consumer

-Creating a Consumer object:
+Creating a Consumer object.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/consumers \